-With investment in experiential marketing growing rapidly in recent years, pop-ups have become an increasingly popular activation for brands looking to attract new people to their brand or tell a new story.
+With investment in experiential marketing campaigns growing rapidly in recent years, pop-ups have become an increasingly popular activation for brands looking to attract new people to their brand or tell a new story.
 Pop-ups don’t just appear in city centres.
 You can find them everywhere.
 Festivals, expos, markets, county fairs.
 North Face even built one up a mountain.
 The challenge for brands is making sure a pop-up delivers more than just press coverage and a pretty picture.
 Do they drive commercial results?
-Do they result in online sharing and word of mouth fame?
+Do they result in online sharing and word-of-mouth fame?
 Do people hang around the morning after the night before?

-There’s no magic bullet solution for making a successful pop-up.
+There’s no magic bullet solution for making a successful experiential pop-up.
 A long-lasting and meaningful impact is achieved through a combination of factors:

 For most brands, integrating different channels under one overarching brand strategy is usually a good idea.
 Integration helps drive saliency which ultimately leads to sales.
 Pop-ups are no different to any other channel.
-A good pop-up should take a key brand proposition and bring it to life in a live environment.
+A good pop-up should take a key brand proposition and brand activation strategy, and bring it to life in a live environment.
 This doesn’t mean literally building a physical version of your latest TV ad.
 It’s got to work as an experience first and foremost.

 Take the classic Lidl pop-up from a few years ago.
 The supermarket chain built a five-star restaurant in Stockholm called Dill, which provided a fine dining experience and was a huge success, selling out for weeks.
 The twist was that every ingredient used at Dill was sourced from Lidl.
 Dill was a physical manifestation of a brand proposition: “Budget food doesn’t mean a compromise on quality.”
 Experience and strategic thinking came together to produce something that worked underneath an overarching brand strategy.

 Many brands invest time and money ensuring their pop-ups tell a full and immersive story.
-For the super keen brand fans, this level of detail is important.
+For super-keen brand fans, this level of detail is important.
 However, for the majority of visitors, the message a pop-up is trying to communicate needs to be more immediate.
 Take Lidl and Dill as an example.
 If visitors took only one thing from Dill it was quality (which is later associated with Lidl).